alar77/vagrant/README.md

 # vagrant
-Skeleton to create a vangrant backed lamp server
+Skeleton to create a vagrant backed lamp server

-Based on Ubunut 18.04
+Uses a standard ubuntu image (ubuntu/bionic64 by default)